A storm carried 100-mph wind gusts to Madison and the rest of South Dakota on Thursday, damaging homes and leaving thousands without power.

 He said no determination had been made yet on whether the storm event was a tornado.
 The National Weather Service in Sioux Falls said Thursday night that no tornadoes had been confirmed in the area.

 But the area was battered by strong winds.
 Madison Municipal Airport recorded a 97-mph wind gust around 5 p.m.
 Thursday, Meteorologist Philip Schumacher said Thursday.
 Lindsay said wind north of Madison was clocked at 120 mph.

-The Madison Central, Rutland and Chester school districts canceled school on Friday due to the storm, officials reported.
+The Madison Central School District canceled school on Friday due to the storm, the district said on Facebook.

 The East River Electric Power Cooperative was working to restore power Thursday evening and had 40 substations without power.
 That was down from 49 substations earlier in the day.